See the Documents Needed list on the Housing website. You will need to submit the following documents:

 Yes!
 UAS Student Accounts can work with Tuition Management Systems to allow for installment payments to be made at various schedules—3, 4, or 5 months payment schedules.
 Contact them through www.afford.com/uas.
 For more information, you can also contact UAS Student Accounts 907-796-6267

-In Banfield Hall there are two bedrooms in each suite.
+In the Freshman Residence Hall there are two bedrooms in each suite.
 Two people share one bedroom, so in one suite you would be sharing a living space and bathroom with three other people.
-Banfield Hall suites provide a shared entryway with a mini-fridge, microwave, and common storage unit.
-A smaller, full kitchen is provided just off the 2nd floor common area.
+Freshman Residence Hall suites provide a shared entryway with a full-sized refrigerator, microwave, and common cabinetry.
+A full kitchen is provided just off the 3rd floor common area that has two ovens, ranges, and sinks.

 In a 4-bdr apartment, you would share the unit with three other people—each with his/her own private bedroom.
 Apartments have fully furnished living rooms, dining areas, and kitchens with standard appliances.
 All units have one shared bathroom, with separate shower/toilet areas to facilitate simultaneous use of the room.